 Consort Medical plc and its subsidiaries (the “Group”) are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls with a view to ensuring that modern slavery is not taking place in our own business or, to the extent reasonably possible, in any of our supply chains.

 This statement is made in accordance with the Modern Slavery Act 2015 (the “Act”) and constitutes Consort Medical’s slavery and human trafficking statement for the financial year to 30 April 2019.
 This statement covers Consort Medical plc and its subsidiary undertakings.

 ORGANISATION’S STRUCTURE AND BUSINESS

-Bespak (Devices) — a global market leader in the development and manufacture of drug delivery devices, serving pharmaceutical companies with inhaler and auto-injector technologies and development and manufacturing services.
+Bespak (Devices) – a global market leader in the development and manufacture of premium drug delivery devices, serving pharmaceutical companies with inhaler, auto-injector, nasal and ocular technologies and development and manufacturing services.